eric-gan/Sourcing/README.md

 pip install -r requirements.txt
 ```

-Next, download `chromedriver` from [here](https://chromedriver.chromium.org/) (Current Stable Release -> download your OS's chromedriver) and move the executable file into the Sourcing directory.
+Next, download `chromedriver` from [here](https://chromedriver.chromium.org/) (Latest stable release -> download your OS's chromedriver) and move the executable file into the Sourcing directory.

+Finally, make sure your Google Chrome is installed in the [default location](https://github.com/SeleniumHQ/selenium/wiki/ChromeDriver#requirements) for your OS (otherwise, configuring the scraper to work may be a tad bit messier than needed).

 ## Usage
 Open `config.json` in your favorite editor and make the following changes:
 1. On line 2, update `TITLES` to the positions you want to scrape for.
-Defaults are Data Scientist, Data Engineer, Machine Learning Engineer, Product Manager, Engineering Manager, and Recruiter.
+Defaults are Data Scientist, Data Engineer, Machine Learning Engineer, Product Manager, and Engineering Manager.
+2. On line 3, update `LOCATIONS` to the locations you want to search for.
+Defaults are United States, San Francisco Bay Area, and Berkeley, California.
-2. On line 3, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
+3. On line 4, update `PAGE_DEPTH` to the number of LinkedIn pages you want to scrape.
 Default is 3.
-3. On line 4, update `USERNAME_AUTH` to your LinkedIn username.
+4. On line 5, update `USERNAME_AUTH` to your LinkedIn username.
-4. On line 5, update `PASSWORD_AUTH` to your LinkedIn password.
+5. On line 6, update `PASSWORD_AUTH` to your LinkedIn password.
-5. On line 6, update `DRIVER_PATH` to the full path of `chromedriver.exe`.
+5. On line 7, update `DRIVER_PATH` to the full path of `chromedriver.exe`.
 On Mac one can find the full path by right clicking on the file, holding option key, and clicking *Copy "chromedriver" as pathname*.

 Open `Company List.xlsx` and make the following changes:
 1. `Company List.xlsx` should have the word "Company" in A1.
 For each company you would like to get contacts from, add the Company name **exactly as it appears on LinkedIn** in Column A below Company (one company per row).
+2. **Do not scrape more than five companies at a time.**

+## Hunter API Key Setup
+NOTE: You can leave Hunter.io API key as an empty string when prompted and still gather all other data from LinkedIn.
+If you would like to use Hunter.io API to automatically fill in the emails, follow the instructions below.

+Because this application uses Hunter.io API, individual users are required to create an API Key to use (API Requests are throttled).
+To generate a Hunter.io API Key:
+1. Visit [Hunter.io](https://hunter.io) to create an account.
+2. After creating an account, go to your name in the top right corner and select API in the dropdown.
+Copy and paste your API secret key
+3. You are able to access your personal API Key and view your Hunter.io API Usage.
+4. Should you run out of monthly requests (50 companies per month), simply make a new account and get a new key.

+## Scraping
-Finally, in the Sourcing directory, run `python3 main.py`
+In the Sourcing directory, run `python3 main.py`

 Enter your Hunter API Key when prompted.
-[See Hunter API Key for setup instructions](#hunter-api-key).

 <strong>Two Methods of Usage:</strong>
 1. Creating New Info Sheet (Scraping LinkedIn)